simapincon1995/Sarya/client/BUILD_CONFIGURATION.md

 # Build Configuration Guide

-This document explains how to build different versions of the ShirinQ Connect application.
+This document explains how to build different versions of the Sarya Connective application.

 ## Development Commands